ntnunk/GTDataCollector/README.md

 </gtdata>
 ```
 Upon execution, the script will read and parse any XML files found in the challenge config folder
 defined in the common confuration file.
-Any valid challange configuration files that are found in
+Any valid challenge configuration files that are found in
 the folder will be processed.

 Challenge configuration files contain the information for a given challenge.
 A single user
 (challenge administrator) could have multiple configuration files in the event that there are
 multiple challenges running simultaneuously.
-The challenge configuration file is as follows:
+Each challenge configuration file is as follows:

 ```xml
 <challenge>